EshaanAgg/web/src/content/blog/placements/write_your_own.md

 }
 ```

-> If you carefully look at the implementation of `AreVectorSame`, you will notice that we default to all types being different.
+PS.
+If you carefully look at the implementation of `AreVectorSame`, you will notice that we default to all types being different.
 Thus to shorten the implementation, we can actually remove all the cases (base & recursive) where the output is `false`, and only keep the cases where the output is `true`!
 Pretty neat, right?

 </details>